heig-vd-dai-course/heig-vd-dai-course/11-smtp-and-telnet/COURSE_MATERIAL.md

 used to test services such as SMTP locally and/or to configure network devices such as routers that you might have to configure during your career.
 This is why we will use it in this course for local testing.

+### Alternatives

+_Alternatives are here for general knowledge.
+No need to learn them._

+- Netcat
+- Ncat

+_Missing item in the list?
+Feel free to open a pull request to add it! ✨_

+### Resources

+_Resources are here to help you.
+They are not mandatory to read._

+- _None for now_

+_Missing item in the list?
+Feel free to open a pull request to add it! ✨_

 ## Practical content